rolling-scopes-school/tasks/tasks/angular-shop-en/task-shop.md

 ### **Favorite products**

 A set of product cards in several columns.
-Each card must contain:
+Each card should contain:

 - product image
 - name of product